 In Figure 3 is the Java generated virtual experiment with controls for the voltage adjustment (top) and the light intensity step change (left).
 The instantaneous value of the voltage and current is digitally displayed with the measured data in graphical form and controls for the transfer of the data directly to the client.
 The virtual experiment is provided with a real time web camera view of the experimental arrangement (see also Figure 3) and on line voice and another web camera service for the communication with an instructor.

-Figure 3.
-Web page of the solid-state photovoltaic cell characterisation with controls and web camera picture.
+- Figure 3.
+Web page of the solid-state photovoltaic cell characterisation with controls with web camera picture. - Figure 4.
+Dark I-U characteristic of the photovoltaic cell.